sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 There are some related scenarios here:
 1. Delete metadata as it is not needed.
 For E.g.: as part of moving towards Lightning, you may be replacing Visualforce pages with Lightning.
 In such a scenario, you intend to delete the now-obsolete Visualforce pages when you ship the new version of the package with Lightning pages.
 2. Remove the metadata from the package as the package is being refactored, and the desire is to move the metadata from one package to another package.
 3. Remove the metadata *temporarily* from the package *directly* in an installed org as there are some issues.
 In this scenario, the intention is to *release* the metadata from the package and make it part of unpackaged metadata in the org.
+Currently, this can only be done via UI in installed org (in Installed Packages detail page) for no-namespace, unlocked packages by clicking on the "Remove" link next to the metadata in Package Components section.

 For scenarios 1 and 2, you delete the metadata from the DX project and build a new version of the package.
 When you install the new version in an org, the changes are applied.
 See [here](#pkg-upgrades) for more details.
 For scenario 3, you do the same if you determine that you want to permanently remove the metadata from the package.

 See [here](#pkg-refactor) for more information about scenario 2.
-See [here](#release-md) for more informantion about scenario 3.

 ([Back to the Table of Contents](#toc))